suhasHere/mimi-transport/draft-jennings-mimi-transport.md

 # Security Considerations

-The asumption is all messages are end to end encrypted and neither domain coan read the contents of any message between alice and bob.
+The assumption is all messages are end to end encrypted and neither domain can read the contents of any message between alice and bob.

+The assumption is that a major mitigation of SPAM will be that alice sends a connection request to bob and bob accepts that before any messages with user generated content can be sent between alice and bob.

 Within the CAST architecture, the interacting domains are trusted to deliver each other messages for their users and are bound by business agreements that